sormiston/frontend-challenge/README.md

 1. *Hover* over an annotation card to see that annotation highlighted in the text.

-1. There is also an algorithm to auto scroll to the highlight in the text editor if it is outside of the viewport, altough there are still bugs there.
+1. Highlights that are activated out of view will be scrolled to inside the text editor.